$0 / month for analysts, browser automation, and governed web workflows moving from shared anonymous access into one owned workspace meter.

 Syndu prices three access surfaces under one commercial model: evidence-graph access for people and governed web workflows, the Risk API for applications, and the Syndu MCP server for shared agent workflows.
 The same ladder supports cyber operations, fraud review, merchant-risk, and agentic investigation.

-$0 / month for analysts, browser automation, and governed web workflows.
+$0 / month for analysts, browser automation, and governed web workflows moving from shared anonymous access into one owned workspace meter.

-$0 / month for application-side contextual-risk scoring under workspace API keys.
+$0 / month for application-side contextual-risk scoring that spends from the same owned workspace meter as the web and MCP surfaces.

-$0 / month for hosted agent workflows with shared memory and governed hive-mind controls.
+$0 / month for hosted agent workflows with shared memory and governed hive-mind controls under the same owned workspace meter.

-The pricing page should do the commercial sorting work quickly: what gets metered, who it is for, and how to choose the first surface without guessing from a partial ladder.
+The pricing page should do the commercial sorting work quickly: what gets metered, who it is for, and how the same owned workspace budget follows you across reports, Risk API usage, and MCP investigation.

 Only the canonical report detail shells count: ip address, subnet, ISP, ASN, organization, city, region, and country.
-Direct web reads can stay requester-network-governed for buyers who want to cover a whole network, or customers can provision explicit IPs, one subnet, larger CIDR ranges, and web access credentials so the same billable shells meter to an account-bound pool instead.
+Signed-in direct web reads meter to the workspace that opened them.
+Anonymous visitors fall back to requester-network attribution until someone identifies themselves, and customers can still provision explicit IPs, one subnet, larger CIDR ranges, or web access credentials when they want a broader network perimeter to land in the same workspace on purpose.

 Contextual scoring plus writeback for application-side cyber, fraud, and merchant-risk decisions.
-Free evaluation starts at 30 score calls per day; /rate and /report stay free.
+Risk API score calls now burn from the same owned workspace meter as reports and MCP investigation.
+Free workspace access starts at 20 combined metered actions per day; /rate and /report stay free.

-Hosted MCP tools, governed hive-mind memory, and reusable outcomes for collaborative analyst and agent teams.
-Free evaluation starts at 75 metered investigation calls per day, while subject resolution and memory stay included.
+Hosted MCP tools, governed hive-mind memory, and reusable outcomes for Codex, Claude Code, Manus, and other agent teams.
+Metered investigation now burns from the same owned workspace budget as reports and API score calls, while subject resolution and memory stay included.
+Free workspace access starts at 20 combined metered actions per day.

 Syndu exposes a dimensional risk surface across network entities and geography: ip address, subnet, ISP, ASN, organization, city, region, and country.
 That same dimensional graph powers the Risk API, MCP tools, and the memory loop that preserves the resulting decisions.